Bonne Terre, Missouri: Lead mining era, 1860s-1963

 The community was originally part of the Louisiana Territory and settled by Frenchmen in 1720 after they discovered lead ore.
 Two Frenchmen, La Motte and Philip Francois Renault, had left France in 1719 with 200 miners in search of minerals as part of the Company of the West.
 Surface miners referred to it as La Bonne Terre around 1825, meaning "the good soil" because of the lead.
 In 1828, St. Anne, the first Catholic chapel in St Francois County, was built here.

 In 1864, Bonne Terre Mine was established by St. Joseph lead mining company which was incorporated in NYC the same year.
 In 1865, a new superintendent, J. C. Winslow, brought a number of Cornish miners.

 Underground mining began in 1869.
 After a post office was established in 1868, the corporate name of the town, "St. Joe´s mines" changed to Bonne Terre.

 Major lead mining operations from the 1870s also included the Desloge Lead Company, and Doe Run.
 The Desloge mines were started by Firmin V. Desloge, and above-ground works were bounded approximately by present-day Division Street on the west, Benham Street on the south, Route 67 on the east, and the township line to the north.

 In 1880, Bone Terre was platted as a town.
-The miners were local small farmers, timber cutters and rock quarrymen supplementing their income, and later Hungarian and other Slavic and southern European immigrants.
+The miners were local small farmers, timber cutters and rock quarrymen supplementing their income, and later Hungarian, various Slavic, and other southern European immigrants.

 In 1890, the Mississippi River & Bonne Terre Railroad hauled ore to Herculaneum smelters.
 The Bonne Terre Depot from 1909 still exists.

 At the beginning of the 20th century, St. Joe Lead was the only one of initially dozens of mining companies left, as it had bought up the remaining companies.
 In 1962, the mine closed.
 Lead mine tailings were used as paving gravel for decades.

 In 1977, heavy rains caused about 50,000 cubic yards of tailings to slough into the Big River.